segmentio/Analytics.NET/README.md

 ```

-**sessionId** (string) is a unique id associated with an anonymous visitor before they are logged in.
+**sessionId** (string) is a unique id associated with an anonymous user before they are logged in.
 If the user
 is logged in, you can use null here.
 Either this or the userId must be supplied.

 **userId** (string) is usually an email, but any unique ID will work.
-This is how you recognize a signed-in visitor
+This is how you recognize a signed-in user
 in your system.
-Note: it can be null if the visitor is not logged in.
-By explicitly identifying a visitor, you tie all of
+Note: it can be null if the user is not logged in.
+By explicitly identifying a user, you tie all of
 their actions to their identity.
 This makes it possible for you to run things like segment-based email campaigns.
 Either this or the sessionId must be supplied.

 **event** (string) is a human readable description like "Played a Song", "Printed a Report" or "Updated Status".
 You’ll be able to segment by when and how many times each event was triggered.